Audio

 My current audio recording equipment consists of the following hardware:

-- 2 x RØDE M5 Cardiod Condenser Microphone (matched pair)
+• 2 x RØDE M5 Cardioid Condenser Microphone (matched pair)

-- various mounts / screws for attaching the mics onto my camera, tripods and booms
+• various mounts/screws for attaching the mics onto my camera and tripods

 Creating

 For creating music I used to have a Roland synthesizer, a Yamaha stage piano, as well as various equipment like Technics mixers and Reloop turntables.
-Since these aren’t exactly portable however I had to reduce my equipment over the years and ended up with only two devices left for the purpose of music creation:
+Since these aren’t exactly portable however I had to reduce my equipment over the years and ended up with only a couple of devices left for music creation.

 For the PO-14 I have a CA-X in grey, for the PO-33 a CA-X in yellow.